Mehak19206/NGO-inquiry-triage/README.md

-# NGO AI Enquiry Triage Automation
+# NGO Enquiry Triage Automation

 An AI-powered workflow built with n8n that automatically triages incoming NGO inquiries — classifying them by type and urgency, drafting personalized